First Time Patients

-Register your information at the front desk.
-All you need to provide is your Name, Date of birth, Age and Address.
-It is important that you use the information as appears 0n your official documents or ID cards, and that you use the same name each time you sign up for a consultation.
+There is the basic information that we need from you.
+You will be provided with a patient registration form.
+Please provide us with accurate information.
+It is essential that you use the information as it appears on your official documents or ID cards, and that you use the same name each time you sign up for a consultation.
 This way we avoid creating multiple medical records for you.

-The nurse will call your name and will then proceed to check your vital signs and record them in your Medical Record.
+After registration, you will be evaluated by one of our exceptional nurses.
+The nurse will proceed to check your vital signs and record them in your Medical Record.

 At this moment you can decide which doctor you would like to see, or the nurse will recommend a doctor depending on your particular health related problem.

 The nurse will take your file (Medical Record) to the doctor’s office.
-You can take a seat on the provided chairs in the hallway by the doctor’s office, but don’t get too comfortable cause you will be called shortly by the doctor to start you consultation.
+You can take a seat on the provided chairs in the hallway but don’t get too comfortable cause you will be called shortly by the doctor to start your consultation.

 Our doctors are excellent listeners.
 Be sure to ask any questions or share any concerns that you may have.
 Understanding your medical condition is important for you to know what to do or not do to get a speedy recovery.
 If you do not understand what your doctor explained, ask him/her to explain again.
 They will be happy to do so.